Rhina ancylostoma: Distribution and habitat

-Biology and ecology
+Ecology

 Rhina ancylostoma is a strong swimmer that propels itself with its tail like a shark.
 It is more active at night and is not known to be territorial.
 This species feeds mainly on demersal bony fishes such as croakers and crustaceans such as crabs and shrimp; bivalves and cephalopods are also consumed.
 Its bands of flattened teeth allow it to crush hard-shelled prey.
-Curiously, two Rhina ancylostoma examined in a 2011 stable isotope study were found to have fed on pelagic rather than demersal animals, in contrast to previous observations.
+Curiously, two R. ancylostoma examined in a 2011 stable isotope study were found to have fed on pelagic rather than demersal animals, in contrast to previous observations.

 The tiger shark (Galeocerdo cuvier) is known to prey on Rhina ancylostoma.
 The ray is protected by the thorns on its head and back, and it may ram perceived threats.

+Parasites

 Parasites documented from this species include the tapeworms Carpobothrium rhinei, Dollfusiella michiae, Nybelinia southwelli, Stoibocephalum arafurense, and Tylocephalum carnpanulatum, the leech Pontobdella macrothela, the trematode Melogonimus rhodanometra, the monogeneans Branchotenthes robinoverstreeti and Monocotyle ancylostomae, and the copepods Nesippus vespa, Pandarus cranchii, and P. smithii.
 There is a record of a Rhina ancylostoma being cleaned by bluestreak cleaner wrasses (Labroides dimidiatus).

+Reproduction

 Reproduction in Rhina ancylostoma is viviparous, with the developing embryos sustained to term by yolk.
-Adult females have a single functional ovary and uterus.
+Adult females have two ovaries and two uterine horns.
 The litter size varies between two and eleven pups, and newborns measure 45–51 cm long.
 Sexual maturity is attained at lengths of 1.5–1.8 m for males and over 1.8 m in females.
 Females grow larger than males.